iheathers/iheathers/README.md

 Full Stack Web Developer | Software Engineer
 --------------------------------------------

-Accomplished software engineer with 2 years of professional experience in commercial application development.
+Software engineer with 2 years of professional experience in commercial application development.
 Passionate to delivering innovative, efficient, and scalable business solutions to companies across the globe using state-of-art technologies.

 * 🌍  I'm based in Perth, Australia
 * ✉️  You can contact me at [pritamshresthaofficial@gmail.com](mailto:pritamshresthaofficial@gmail.com)